US defends decision to shoot down three unidentified objects

 On Friday, the North American Aerospace Defense Command, the combined U.S.-Canada organization known as NORAD that provides shared defense of airspace over the two nations, detected and shot down an object near sparsely populated Deadhorse, Alaska.

-Later that evening, NORAD detected a second object, flying at a high altitude over Alaska, U.S. officials said.
-It crossed into Canadian airspace on Saturday and was over the Yukon, a remote territory, when it was ordered shot down by Trudeau.
+Later that evening, NORAD detected a second object flying at a high altitude over Alaska, U.S. officials said.
+It crossed into Canadian airspace Saturday and was over the Yukon, a remote territory, when it was ordered shot down by Trudeau.

 None of the three most recent objects has been recovered, Defense Secretary Lloyd Austin told reporters in Brussels, where he was scheduled to attend a NATO defense ministers meeting this week.

-Austin said weather has impeded recovery efforts in Alaska, while in Canada the object was shut down in a very remote area that was also impeding efforts.
-In Alaska, where the object landed on sea ice, windchill and safety concerns “are dictating recovery timelines,” he said.
+Austin said weather has impeded recovery efforts in Alaska, while in Canada the object was shot down in a very remote area that was also impeding efforts.
+In Alaska, where the object landed on sea ice, wind chill and safety concerns "are dictating recovery timelines," he said.

-Associated Press writers Zeke Miller and Colleen Long in Washington and Tara Copp in Brussels contributed to this report.